Alcohol and Drug Concerns

 If you have a pattern of engaging in binge drinking or drinking/using substances with negative consequences or if you believe that seeking services to better understand or change your substance use behavior would be helpful, consider the following services available to UMD students:

 - The Counseling Center offers brief individual counseling, which can be helpful to explore or manage substance use concerns.
 We can tailor services to the varying needs and goals you have, whether you just want to explore your behaviors or you want to reduce your drinking/drug use or seek sobriety.
-To begin the counseling process, please schedule an intake appointment.
+To begin the counseling process, please schedule a brief assessment.

 - The Counseling Center care manager can provide assistance with navigating referrals for off-campus treatment, including, if appropriate, inpatient or residential services.